 If you have spoken this phrase, you may well be awful.

 In addition to being a rude way to ask someone else to move, this cliché doesn’t hold up to careful consideration.
 It infers that a door always blocks one from viewing something in a way that a window does not.
 But doors don’t always impede vision.
 Aside from exceptions like glass doors, screen doors and doors that themselves have windows in them, even regular, opaque doors should be open at least sometimes.
 That’s their function: opening occasionally to allow passage through.
 So to accuse someone of being a door doesn’t really make sense, unless this person facilitates travel from one side of something to another, in which case being called “door” could actually be a compliment.
-But if you share literal qualities with doors — that is, the ability to let something pass easily from one side of you, through you, and over to the other side — you may want to see a doctor, for you’ve likely been shot with a high-powered rifle and should seek medical attention.
+But if you share literal qualities with doors — that is, the ability to let something pass easily from one side of you, through you, and over to the other side — you may want to see a doctor, for you’ve likely been shot with a high-powered rifle.

 If you really wanted to accuse someone of blocking your view, you should accuse them of being “a wall without windows or doors.”
 Excluding the glass ones that prevent their owners from throwing stones, walls are opaque, permanent structure and are in most cases prevent people from crossing from one side to the other.
 If you frequently tell people about how their door-like attributes surpass their window-like attributes, you might want to reconsider how you use doors.
 If, for example, you have a door that you never open, you’re not really taking advantage of your full door benefits.
 You might as well have a wall without windows or doors.
 Hence my new coinage, “You make a better wall without windows or doors than a window.”

 And yes, you can blame Chuck Klosterman’s attack on “like comparing apples to oranges” for this little essay.